prasannajeet/prasannajeet/README.md

 3. Clean Architecture using MVVM
 4. Writing idiomatic Kotlin code
 5. Using Ktor instead of Retrofit for networking in Android
-6. Jetpack Componse
+6. Jetpack Compose

 - 🌱 I’m currently learning
-1. Microsoft Azure (AZ-900)
+Microsoft Azure (AZ-900)

 - 📫 How to reach me: